Steps When Confronted with an Assignment Against Your Property Filed by Another Party

 This request will not be granted if there is a dispute regarding ownership.

 2. You must record your own paperwork with the Assignment Branch to correct the record.
+You must use this approach if the record as a whole shows that the application or registration number is consistent with the identified mark and nothing on the face of the recorded document indicates there was an error in identifying the application or registration number.
 In this case, you must do the following:

 a.
 File a complete cover sheet for recordation.
-With the cover sheet you must include a supporting declaration or affidavit from someone with firsthand knowledge of the facts stating why the previously recorded document should not be considered against your property and pay the required recordation filing fee of $40.
+With the cover sheet you must include a supporting declaration or affidavit from someone with firsthand knowledge of the facts stating why the previously recorded document should not be considered against your property, provide the reel and frame number where the original cover sheet and underlying document is recorded, and pay the required recordation filing fee of $40.

 i.
-On the cover sheet, identify the true owner of the property in both the assignee and assignor fields; and
+On the cover sheet, identify the true owner of the property in both the assignee (name of the receiving party) and assignor (name of the conveying party) fields; and

 ii.
-On the cover sheet, identify in the “nature of conveyance” field that you are filing a “Corrective assignment to correct the previously recorded assignment against ^ (Property number) recorded at ^ (reel frame).
+On the cover sheet, identify in the “nature of conveyance” field that you are filing a “Corrective assignment to correct the previously recorded assignment against Property Number ^ (insert trademark application serial number or registration number) recorded at ^ (identify the reel and frame number where the original cover sheet is recorded).

 Updating the Trademark databases-TRAM and TSDR